-Certain of the Company's subsidiaries lease warehouse and office space from one or more of the principals or former principals of the Company or its subsidiaries.
+Certain of the Company's subsidiaries lease warehouse and office space from one or more of the principals (or former principals) of the Company or its subsidiaries.
 These leases include the following:

 On October 10, 2016, the Company's wholly-owned subsidiary, Western State Design, entered into a lease agreement pursuant to which it leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and Executive Vice President, Corporate Strategy of the Company, and Tom Marks, Executive Vice President, Business Development and President of the West Region of the Company.
 The lease had an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
 Monthly base rental payments were \$12,000 during the initial term of the lease.
 The Company exercised its option to renew the lease for the first three-year renewal term, which commenced in October 2021.
 Base rent for the first renewal term is \$19,000 per month.
 In addition to base rent, Western State Design is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Payments under this lease totaled approximately \$207,000 and \$144,000 and during fiscal 2022 and 2021, respectively.
+Payments under this lease totaled approximately \$228,000 and \$207,000 during fiscal 2023 and fiscal 2022, respectively.

 On October 31, 2017, the Company's wholly-owned subsidiary, Tri-State Technical Services, entered into lease agreements pursuant to which it leases a total of 81,000 square feet of warehouse and office space from an affiliate of Matt Stephenson, President of Tri-State.
 Monthly base rental payments total \$21,000 during the initial terms of the leases.
+Each lease had an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
+The Company exercised its option to renew each lease for the first three-year renewal term, which commenced in October 2022.
+Base rent for the first renewal term total \$25,000.
+In addition to such leases, since May 1, 2023, Tri-State Technical Services has also leased an additional 50,000 square feet of space from Mr. Stephenson.
+Monthly base rental payments for the additional \$15,000.
+The term of this lease will expire upon the expiration of the other leases with Mr. Stephenson described above.
 In addition to base rent, Tri-State is responsible under the leases for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Each lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
-Payments under these leases totaled approximately \$252,000 during each of fiscal 2022 and 2021.
+Payments under these leases totaled approximately \$306,000 and \$252,000 during fiscal 2023 and fiscal 2022, respectively.

-On February 9, 2018, the Company's wholly-owned subsidiary, AAdvantage Laundry Systems, entered into a lease agreement pursuant to which it leases a total of 5,000 square feet of warehouse and office space from an affiliate of Mike Zuffinetti, former Chief Executive Officer of AAdvantage.
-Monthly base rental payments are \$4,000 during the initial term of this lease.
-AAdvantage also leases warehouse and office space from an affiliate of Mike Zuffinetti under a separate lease agreement.
-Monthly base rental payments under this lease are \$36,000.
+On November 1, 2018, the Company's wholly-owned subsidiary, AAdvantage Laundry Systems, entered into a lease agreement pursuant to which it leases warehouse and office space from an affiliate of Mike Zuffinetti, former Chief Executive Officer of AAdvantage.
+Monthly base rental payments under this lease were \$26,000 initially.
+Pursuant to the lease agreement, on January 1, 2019, the lease expanded to cover additional warehouse space and, in connection therewith, monthly base rental payments under this lease increased to \$36,000.
 In addition to base rent, AAdvantage is responsible under each of these leases for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Each lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
-Payments under the leases described in this paragraph totaled approximately \$481,000 during each of fiscal 2022 and 2021.
+The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company, and the Company currently expects to exercise its option to renew this lease for the first three-year renewal term.
+Payments under the leases described in this paragraph totaled approximately \$432,000 during fiscal 2023 and fiscal 2022.